 az account list --o tsv --query .id

-Grant access permissions for your Service Principal
+Grant access permissions for your service principal

-Grant access to an Azure Subscription
+Grant access to an Azure subscription

-Click All services > General > Subscriptions.
+- On Azure Portal, select All services > General > Subscriptions.

-Click Access control (IAM) in the subscription navigation pane.
+- Select Access control (IAM) in the subscription navigation pane.

 Configure Dynatrace to connect to your Azure environment

-To connect Dynatrace to your Azure environment, you have to provide an Azure Service Principal, which Dynatrace uses to access Azure APIs to capture telemetry and metadata.
+To connect Dynatrace to your Azure environment, you have to provide an Azure service principal, which Dynatrace uses to access Azure APIs to capture telemetry and metadata.